2017 Review

 Slovakia's events saw around 4,500 people celebrate their rivers in Gabčíkovo, Bratislava and Komárno.
 An exhilarating day at Gabčíkovo included dramatic river rescue displays, riding, climbing, and for many their first trip through the dam.
 Being engulfed in foam and bouncing on inflatables was a big hit, as were music and dance performances on the big stage.
 Cruises in Komárno and Bratislava brought 1400 residents closer to their river: views of the capital's night-scape from the water were stunning.
 36 districts also undertook bank clean-up actions.

 Austria embraced its rivers, with 40 organisations contributing to Danube Day.
 A young Slovak delegation joined 1000 children in solving action-packed eco challenges in the Vienna Stadtpark Puzzle Race.
 Actress Julia Cencig donned special wellies and partnered Minister Andrä Rupprechter for a group waltz.
 Children tried out being Environmental Officers; met European March Turtles; mixed their own water cocktails and built floodwater protection walls.
 Plus across Austria, 900 pupils got creative in the Danube Art Master contest.
-Get a flavour of the day from Danube Day Austria's video and on Facebook.
+Get a flavour of the day from Danube Day Austria's video.

 In the Czech Republic, the village of Mosty u Jablunkova's in Moravia-Silesia held an end of term 'Children's Challenge' with support from the Environment Ministry.
 Toddlers to teens joined in a series of river-themed puzzles, art and eco activities to win the latest ICPDR Danube goodies.